Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Introduction

-In greater detail, we consider finite-dimensional parametric Hamiltonian systems in canonical symplectic form.
-For their model order reduction we adopt the dynamical reduced basis method introduced in \cite{P19} and inspired by dynamical low-rank matrix approximations \cite{KL07}.
-The gist of the method is to approximate the full model solution in a low-dimensional manifold that evolves in time and possesses the geometric structure of the full phase-space.
-The reduced dynamics is then derived via a symplectic projection of the Hamiltonian vector field onto the tangent space of the reduced symplectic manifold at each reduced state.
-While the reduced basis evolves in time, its dimension is usually fixed and decided at the beginning of the simulation.
-However, it frequently happens that the dimension does not correctly reflect the effective rank of the solution at all times.
-Consider, as an example, the linear advection problem in 1D, where the parameter represents the transport velocity.
-The solution is represented by a matrix whose columns are the solution vectors associated with different parameter values.
+Their success notwithstanding, traditional dynamical low-rank approximation techniques are based on a reduced (low-rank) space whose dimension is fixed at the beginning of the evolution.
+This is a major limitation since it frequently happens that the rank of the initial condition does not correctly reflect the effective rank of the solution at all times.
+Consider, as an example, a linear advection problem in 1D, where the parameter represents the transport velocity.
 It is clear that, if the initial condition does not depend on the parameter, its rank is equal to one.
 However, as the initial condition is advected in time with different velocities, its rank rapidly increases.
 Approximating such dynamics with a time-dependent sequence of reduced manifolds of rank-1 matrices yields poor approximations.
-An overapproximation of the initial condition, and possibly of the solution at other times, could improve the accuracy but will inevitably yield situations of rank-deficiency, as observed in \cite[Section 5.3]{KL07}.
+Conversely, an overapproximation of the initial condition, and possibly of the solution at other times, could improve the accuracy but will inevitably yield situations of rank-deficiency, as observed in \cite[Section 5.3]{KL07}.
 This example demonstrates that, in a dynamical reduced basis approach, it is crucial to accurately capture the rank of the full model solution at each time.
-In this work, we propose a novel adaptive dynamical scheme where, not only the reduced space is evolving, but also its dimension may change over time.
+This issue has, however, received little attention so far \cite{SL12,CHZ13}.
+In this work, we propose a novel dynamical low-rank approximation scheme for the solution of parametric Hamiltonian systems that combines adaptivity in the rank of the solution with preservation of the Hamiltonian structure of the dynamics.